 The calculation is for illustrative purposes only and is not intended to provide specific financial or other advice, and should not be relied upon in that regard.
 Even though you may qualify for the amount listed above, it may not be suitable for you.

 Home affordability is the maximum home purchase price for which you qualify.
-This number is what you use to shop for your house.
-It’s what determines whether or not you can move into that hip, up-and-coming area, or the neighborhood with an amazing school district.
+This number determines how much house you can afford, and it’s what you use to shop for your house.
+It determines whether or not you can move into that hip, up-and-coming area, or the neighborhood with an amazing school district.
 And if your number is too low, it may help you decide to keep renting.

 Home affordability generally comes down to three main factors:

 - 1. Income and assets – How much money do you have to complete the purchase?
 How much do you make and how consistent is it?

 - 2. Debt – How much debt do you have?
 How much does that debt cost you every month?